University Accident Review Committee

 - Those cases resulting from natural forces, from acts by other than human sources, from a deliberate act (e.g., vandalism), from a non-perceivable object, or while the vehicle is properly parked shall be classified as an incident and not considered an accident in the safety program.

-Based on conditions reported by the Department of State Police or police department of any state college, university or community college subsequent to the investigation of an accident, upon reviewing the records of the Department of Motor Vehicles or upon recommendations made by the Uniform Accident Preventions Review Committee if the state vehicle involved was owned by the Office of Fleet Management Services, the right of an employee to operate a state-owned motor vehicle may be suspended, upon the decision of the Agency Head or his designated representative (AVP and Treasurer).
-After conducting an accident review, if the University's Accident Review Committee plans to make a recommendation to suspend an employee's privileges to drive a state vehicle, HR Employee Relations and the Office of the General Counsel will review the committee's recommendation prior to its submission to the AVP and Treasurer.
+Based on conditions reported by the Department of State Police or police department of any state college, university or community college subsequent to the investigation of an accident, upon reviewing the records of the Department of Motor Vehicles or upon recommendations made by the Uniform Accident Preventions Review Committee if the state vehicle involved was owned by the Office of Fleet Management Services, the right of an employee to operate a state-owned motor vehicle may be suspended, upon the decision of the Agency Head or his designated representative (VP).
+After conducting an accident review, if the University's Accident Review Committee plans to make a recommendation to suspend an employee's privileges to drive a state vehicle, HR Employee Relations and the Office of the General Counsel will review the committee's recommendation prior to its submission to the appropriate VP.
 The Office of Property & Liability Risk Management will maintain a list of individuals with suspended driving privileges.